WilliamMonceaux/Mini-Project-1-Blog/README.md

 My project is a chess blog website.
-The idea is basically my social media draft from Module 4 Lab 1.
 I decided to go about making this project since I am interested in chess and thought it would be a cool idea to make a blog website dedicated to people who are also interested in chess and wanted to keep up with the latest professional chess news.
 I used an assortment of concepts that I have learned up to this point In this course.
 I hope it comes to y'all satisfaction.

 Requirements gathered: